sifzerda/ImageUp/README.md

 ## (5) Usage

-Images are uploaded and hosted on MS Azure.
-If user is logged in, URLs for uploaded images can be saved in user's model and can be retrieved on their profile page.
-This is recommended otherwise user may lose access to image.

-Otherwise is user is not logged in they can save images to local storage, and retrieve them on the 'TEMP' tab.
+•	Uploaded images are hosted on MS Azure.
+•	Image URLs can be saved in local storage and retrieved in the 'Saved' tab.
+•	User can make an account and save image URLs to the user's imageURL model array.
+These are retrieved in the 'Profile' tab.

 ## (6) Dev Stuff: Building:

-### Tech used:
+ Tech used:

 - <strong>axios:</strong> promise-based JavaScript library and API to make asynchronous HTTP requests.
 - <strong>react-dropzone:</strong> library for handling 'drag-and-drop' file uploads.
 - <strong>multer:</strong> middleware for handling file uploading.